-We provide direct, specialist legal representation to migrant and refugee children in asylum and immigration matters, based on a pioneering child-centred legal service.
+We provide direct, specialist legal representation to migrant and refugee children in asylum and immigration matters, based on a pioneering child-centred legal service with a high success rate.

 Direct casework is one of the cornerstones of our practice.
 Without this service we cannot hear the voice of the child directly nor understand the context within which it speaks.
 In order to be able to learn from children and young migrants we need to create a space in which they can see and experience change for themselves.
 Without the ability to make a tangible difference in their lives we are simply another set of adults who have expectations of them but who provide nothing concrete.
 To make a meaningful difference for children and young people we have to meet their needs, and the bottom line is that they need good, child-centred representation to enable them to access their rights in the UK.